 In order for the pathos contained in a persuasive speech to be effective, the speaker has to understand the audience he/she is addressing.To be convincing, the speaker has to take into account the behavioral motivations and foundational beliefs of the audience.

-Empathize with the audience to demonstrate that you are like them - that you understand how they feel and what they think.
+Showing empathy with the audience is crucial.
 Drawing parallels between yourself and the audience reduces the distance between you and them, making your speech that much more persuasive.

 In addition to pathos, persuasive speeches contain appeals to ethos and logos.
 An appeal to ethos is used to show the character of the speaker and make him/her more credible.
 For the audience to be persuaded, they have to feel that the speaker is a credible and worth listening to.
 An appeal to logos requires referencing evidence.
 This demonstrates the extent to which the speaker is knowledgeable about the topic he/she is speaking about, making their speech more persuasive than if he/she appeared ill-informed on the topic.